 I have purchased essential oils from Mountain Rose Herbs in the past, but recently I started using Young Living essential oils.
-With a few additions my basic bug spray has improved!
-Try making your own bug spray, it is so much better for you than commercial bug spray.
+With a few additions my basic spray has improved!
+Try making your own bug spray, it is so much better for you than commercial spray.
 There really is no reason to spray toxins on your skin.

 My original recipe included the following ingredients: